Improved computation of fundamental domains for arithmetic Fuchsian groups: Enumeration

 \subsection{Choice of C}

-Choosing the correct value of $C$ in the computation of $Q_{z_1, z_2}(g')\leq C$ is extremely important, as a poor choice can significantly increase running times.
+Choosing the correct value of $C$ in the computation of $Q_{0, z}(g')\leq C$ is extremely important.
 If $C$ is too small, then it will take too many trials to get an element of reduced norm $1$, and if $C$ is too large, each individual trial will take too long.

 First, we compute the probability of success of a trial.
-Assume that $z$ is chosen sufficiently randomly, take $g\in\Ord_{N=1}$, and let $d=d(g^{\phi}(0), z)$ be the distance between $g^{\phi}(0)$ and $z$.
+Assume that $z$ is chosen sufficiently randomly, take $g\in\Ord^1$, and let $x=d(g^{\phi}(0), z)$ be the distance between $g^{\phi}(0)$ and $z$.
 By Proposition \ref{prop:Qz1z2property}, the trial $Q_{0, z}(g')\leq C$ will find $g$ if and only if

-Therefore we will succeed if and only if the hyperbolic disc of radius $\cosh^{-1}(C+1-n)$ has a non-trivial point in the $\Gamma_{\Ord}^{\phi}$ orbit of $0$.
-The probability of success is thus the area of this disc divided by $\mu(\Gamma_{\Ord})$.
+Therefore we find $g$ if and only if the hyperbolic disc of radius $\cosh^{-1}(C+1-n)$ about $z$ contains $g^{\phi}(0)$.
+The expected number of such $g$'s is thus the area of this disc divided by $\mu(\Gamma_{\Ord})$.
 Since a hyperbolic disc of radius $R$ has area

 we derive Heuristic \ref{heur:probsuccess}.